Whither, Federal Reserve? (1) Before Our Crash

 If we should worry about our grandchildren, we shouldn't about the amount of debt we are leaving them.
 We may even have to increase that debt a bit to ensure that we are adequately prepared for our own retirements.

 * * * There are at least three lessons here.
 First: Context matters.
-Take what you read in the paper with a many grains of historical salt.
-Second: Current data often provide poor guidance for effective policy making.
+Take what you read in the paper with many grains of historical salt.
+Second: Current data often provide poor guidance for effective policymaking.
 To make forward-looking policies you have to understand the past.
 Finally: Establish good rules, change them infrequently and judiciously, and turn the people loose upon the economy.
 Booms will follow.

-Mr. Prescott is senior monetary adviser at the Federal Reserve Bank of Minneapolis and professor of economics at the W.P.
+Mr. Prescott is a senior monetary adviser at the Federal Reserve Bank of Minneapolis and professor of economics at the W.P.
 Carey School of Business at Arizona State University.
 He is a co-recipient of the 2004 Nobel Prize in economics.

 |Posted by: G.R.
 Fisher | Nov 11, 2011 2:09 PM|